-Calories In, Calories Out: The Common Sense Guide to Weight Loss
+Calories In, Calories Out: Common Sense Weight Loss

 NOTE: This article is the second part in our guide to nutrition.
 It is IMPERATIVE that you read and apply the tactics in Eat to Fuel Your Fire first.
 Part 1 is foundational material; success in nutrition comes ONLY with behavioral change.
 Behaviors must be modified slowly, starting with meal design and timing, for the change to stick.

 Do you want to lose weight and have a rockin' set of 6 pack abs?
 We’ve got the secret in our new online program.
 You can have it, for 3 easy payments of $49.99!
 We’ll teach you how our Oreo-only diet has allowed, like, dozens of people to drop weight quickly!